The citrus industry is a mature export industry and despite some challenges has enjoyed export success since the mid-1990s.

 For the industry to remain competitive against other southern hemisphere suppliers, it must address cost and efficiency from every angle.
-As Australia’s National Plant Protection Organisation, the Department of Agriculture, Water and the Environment (DAWE) has a critical role in providing export certification and resolving technical market access issues when they arise.
+As Australia’s National Plant Protection Organisation, the Department of Agriculture, Fisheries and Forestry (DAFF) has a critical role in providing export certification and resolving technical market access issues when they arise.
 Similarly, the Department of Foreign Affairs and Trade (DFAT) has a role to play in maintaining diplomatic relations in export markets and ensuring that trading partners adhere to commitments made under bilateral and multilateral trade agreements.

-Citrus Australia expects that DAWE will maintain a strong and capable workforce to resolve trade and market access issues when they arise.
+- Citrus Australia expects that DAFF will maintain a strong and capable workforce to resolve trade and market access issues when they arise.

-Citrus Australia advocates for efficient use of resources in government, including the Horticulture Exports Program.
-DAWE should aim to attract, develop and retain appropriately trained and competent plant health professionals with high level negotiation skills.
+- Citrus Australia advocates for efficient use of resources in government, including the Horticulture Exports Program.
+DAFF should aim to attract, develop and retain appropriately trained and competent plant health professionals with high level negotiation skills.
 Such personnel must be dedicated, enthusiastic and responsive to industry needs.

 - With large volumes of citrus exported each year, regulatory issues in overseas markets will most certainly occur that could result in distressed cargo, punitive measures on importers, and punitive measures on the entire industry.
 Possible issues include documentation errors, phytosanitary violations, agrichemical residue breaches, and food safety incidents.